-The PCS100 AVC-40 is configured for GDM control by default in the factory, i.e. Stop/Reset/Inhibit input is linked out and Stop-Enable switch is wired in series as shown on Figure 11-2: Customer terminals for remote control and monitoring of PCS100 AVC-40.
+The PCS100 AVC-40 is configured for GDM control by default in the factory, i.e. Stop/Reset/Inhibit input is linked out and Stop-Enable switch is wired in series as shown on Figure 11-2.

 The start status will be retained through a power down cycle and the PCS100 AVC-40 will return to the previous operation after the next power up.